cp2k/cp2k-input-tools/README.md

 Still based on the canonical format the simplified format relaxes some of the rules

-1. a section must only be prefixed with a `+` if a keyword with the same name is present at the same time in the same section
+1. a section must only be prefixed with a `+` if a keyword with the same name is present at the same time in the same section (since we can figure out whether the user wanted to specify the section or the keyword by inspecting the value for the key: `dict` for a section)
-2. if a repeated keyword or section contains only one entry, the list can be omitted (in case of ambiguity priority is given to keyword repetition rather than multiple values)
+2. if a repeated keyword or section contains only one entry, the list can be omitted (in case of ambiguity priority is given to multiple values per keyword rather than keyword repetition)
-3. repeatable sections with default parameters can be formulated as dictionaries (as long as the default parameters are unique)
+3. sections with default parameters can be formulated as dictionaries, as long as the default parameter values are unique and do not match section keyword or subsection names

 the example from before in the simplified format: